cblgh/cerca/README.md

 * **Customizable**: Many of Cerca's facets are customizable and the structure is intentionally simple to enable DIY modification
 * **Private**: Threads are public viewable by default but new threads may be set as private, restricting views to logged-in users only
 * **Easy admin**: A simple admin panel lets you add users, reset passwords, and remove old accounts.
 Impactful actions require two admins to perform, or a week of time to pass without a veto from any admin
+* **Invites**: Fully-featured system for creating invites both one-time and reusable invites.
+Admins can monitor invite redemption by batch as well as issue and delete batches of invites.
+Accessible using the same simple type of web interface that services the rest of the forum's administration tasks.
 * **Transparency**: Actions taken by admins are viewable by any logged-in user in the form of a moderation log
 * **Low maintenance**: Cerca is architected to minimize maintenance and hosting costs by carefully choosing which features it supports, how they work, and which features are intentionally omitted
 * **RSS**: Receive updates when threads are created or new posts are made by subscribing to the forum RSS feed